bobbyjoe91/GO-CLI/README.md

 ```

 #### Viewing History
 Type `view history` to view history.
-The history will your past order time, your location before the trip/ order, your destination, driver's name, the route from your past location to your past desination, and the price of the trip.
+The history will pass your past order time, your location before the trip/ order, your destination, driver's name, the route from your past location to your past desination, and the price of the trip.
 ```
 Please enter the command: view history